The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case

 The estimator of the normalized Feynman-Kac semi-group is then the empirical measure of the particle system, denoted by

-The goal of this work is to prove, uniformly with respect to time, bias, $L^p$ and exponential concentration bounds on the difference $ \eta^N_t(f) - \eta_t(f)$ for any $f$ in an appropriate separating class of test functions.
+The goal of this work is to prove, uniformly with respect to time, bias, $L^p$ and exponential concentration bounds (sharp with respect to $N$) on the difference $ \eta^N_t(f) - \eta_t(f)$, for any $f$ in an appropriate separating class of test functions.
 Such results are sometimes referred to as 'one-body' or 'weak' propagation of chaos.
 Results are obtained under a set of assumptions (see Assumption~\ref{assu:general} for details) that we will call here \emph{the uniform case}.
 The name comes from the various estimates on the large time convergence of the Feynman-Kac semi-group, which are required to hold \emph{uniformly in the initial condition}.
-One of the main feature of this assumption is the following.
-Denote $\lambda \in \mathbb R$ and $h: E \to \mathbb R_+$ the principal eigen-elements (assuming that they exist) defined by the eigenproblem
+One of the main feature of this set of assumptions for diffusions is the following.
+Typically, first, we assume that there exists a unique Quasi-Stationary Distribution (QSD) $\eta_\infty$, and a unique bounded positive eigen-function $h: E \to \mathbb R_+$ with eigenvalue $\lambda \in \mathbb R$ defined by the eigen-problems

+Second, Assumption~\ref{assu:general} also requires the boundedness of $\log h$ and its gradient on the whole of $E$, which is quite restrictive.
+Examples of diffusions satifying Assumption~\ref{assu:general} includes uniformly elliptic diffusions on a compact manifold with $V$ simply bounded.
+In the case of Euclidean diffusions with additive noise (see Section~\ref{sec:exemple} for examples of application), the uniform case of Assumption~\ref{assu:general} will hold true \textit{e.g.} for sufficiently confining drifts at infinity (at least super-linearly) and any killing potentials that can be written in the form $V = h^{-1} L(h) + cte$ with $\log h$ and its gradient bounded.

-Those eigen-elements are key to the large time behavior of the Feynman-Kac semi-group.
-Assumption~\ref{assu:general} implies the boundedness of $\log h$ on the whole of $E$, which is quite restrictive.
-Generalizations of the present results without this type of restriction remains an open problem, to the best of our knowledge.
+Generalizations of the present sharp estimates (especially the concentration estimates) without this type of restriction remains an open problem, to the best of our knowledge.

-More precisely, we obtain first (Theorem~\ref{thm:var-lower-bound-h}) for i.i.d. initial conditions and each $N \geqslant 1$
+More precisely, we obtain as a preliminary (Theorem~\ref{thm:var-lower-bound-h}) for i.i.d. initial conditions and each $N \geqslant 1$

 as well as for $p\geqslant 2$